PHACDataHub/infra-core/cloud-workstation-template/docs/network.md

 ## Access via Authenticated HTTPS Proxy

-To the best of our knowledge, [User Managed Notebooks](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/introduction) in [Vertex Workbench](https://cloud.google.com/vertex-ai/docs/workbench/introduction) use an [Inverting Proxy](https://github.com/google/inverting-proxy) to enable `https` connections between a user on the public internet and a notebook on the private subnetwork.
+To the best of our knowledge, Cloud Workstation instances use an [Inverting Proxy](https://github.com/google/inverting-proxy) to enable `https` connections between a user on the public internet and a notebook on the private subnetwork.
 The diagram below (borrowed from Inverting Proxy documentation) shows the high-level request flow when a client accesses the notebook via the inverting proxy.

+> TODO: we should verify this mechanism with someone from GCP to verify this is actually what's happening.

 ```
 +--------+         +-------+         +-------+         +---------+